Wiklyn/to-do_list---matheus-battisti/README.md

 ### Useful resources

-- [Curso JavaScript #52 - Criando o projeto do curso](https://youtu.be/KNk0Cex3zcM) - This is the video where he stars the project.
+- [Curso JavaScript #52 - Criando o projeto do curso](https://youtu.be/KNk0Cex3zcM) - This is the video where he starts the project.

 ## Author